Phil Stamp

 Philip Lawrence Stamp (born 12 December 1975) is an English former footballer, best known for his time with Middlesbrough and Heart of Midlothian.

-Biography
+Career

 Stamp made his first-team league debut for Middlesbrough on 10 October 1993, at the age of 17, in a 2–0 defeat to Watford.
-He started for Middlesbrough in the 1997 FA Cup Final defeat to Chelsea.
+He started for Middlesbrough in the 1997 FA Cup final defeat to Chelsea.

 After Middlesbrough, he played for Heart of Midlothian.
-A hugely popular player with Hearts, he had many highlights including a derby winner against Hibs.
+As a popular player with Hearts, he had many highlights, including a derby winner against Hibs.

 After Hearts, he played for Darlington, scoring a free-kick against Shrewsbury Town.
 He also played in goal for the second half of a game against Notts County.